Overview of STL

 Satellite Time and Location (STL) from Satelles provides customers around the globe a Positioning, Navigation, and Timing (PNT) service using low Earth orbit (LEO) satellites.

 STL is unique in that its signals are powerful, extremely secure, and available worldwide.
-The high-power signals provide a backup to the Global Positioning System (GPS) as well as penetrate into GPS-challenged environments where GPS signals are obstructed or degraded, including indoors.
+The high-power signals complement the Global Positioning System (GPS) by penetrating into GPS-challenged environments where GPS signals are obstructed or degraded, including indoors.
 The complex, overlapping beam patterns of the satellites combined with modern cryptographic techniques allow STL to deliver a trusted time and location capability that is highly secure.

 Due to the proximity of LEO satellites (25 times closer to the Earth than GNSS satellites) and a high-power satellite signal, STL broadcasts are 1,000 times (30 dB) stronger than GPS, allowing them to penetrate deep into GPS-challenged environments where signals are obstructed or degraded, including indoors and underground.